datacarpentry/wrangling-genomics/episodes/02-automating_a_workflow.md

 # A real shell script

 Now, let's do something real.
-First, recall the code from our our fastqc workflow from this morning, with a few extra "echo" statements.
+First, recall the code from our our quality control workflow, with a few extra “echo” statements.

     cd ~/dc_workshop/data/untrimmed_fastq/